Made in Canada

 Hospitality and Services

 Three Ontario restaurants have won the coveted Five Diamond award, reserved for preferred restaurants and hotels that demonstrate the utmost in quality: Truffles, in the Four Seasons Hotel in Toronto, Langdon Hall in Cambridge, and Signatures by Le Cordon Bleu in Ottawa.
-Discover even more of Ontario’s fine hospitality and services with this selection from smalltown Ontario or this introduction to Ontario’s wine and culinary delights.
+Discover even more of Ontario’s fine hospitality and services with Ontario's top historic downtowns or this wine explorations getaways.

 Niagara’s Wine Festival attracts over half a million visitors annually to its celebration of the fall harvest.
 If you can’t make it in time, or you would like to avoid the crowds, you could always follow the Ontario wine route in your own time.
 While you’re about it, you might want to investigate Ontario’s cheese producers.
 Ontario cheesemakers are now making over 30 unique goat’s milk and sheep’s milk cheeses at locations throughout the province, as well as many traditional cheeses.